livekit/server-sdk-go/README.md

 # LiveKit Go SDK

-This is an SDK to [LiveKit](https://docs.livekit.io).
-It gives you the following capabilities:
+This is the official Golang SDK to [LiveKit](https://docs.livekit.io).
+You would integrate this on your app's backend in order to

-- API access to LiveKit RoomService
 - Create access tokens
-- Command line utility: `livekit-cli`
+- Access LiveKit server-side APIs, giving you moderation capabilities
 - Client SDK to interact as participant, publish & record room streams

 ## Token creation